Correlation distances in social networks: Theory

 Normalising by the variance ensures that $-1 \leq r \leq 1$.
 If $r > 0$ the network is said to be assortative, while if $ r < 0$ it is said to be disassortative.
-If $r =0$ the network is uncorrelated.
-Using eq.~(\ref{eqn:Ekq}) and eq.~(\ref{eqn:Phi}), the assortativity in eq.~(\ref{eqn:assort1}) can be written explicitly as
+If $r = 0$ the network is uncorrelated.
+Using Equation~(\ref{eqn:Ekq}) and Equation~(\ref{eqn:Phi}), the assortativity in Equation~(\ref{eqn:assort1}) can be written explicitly as

-This expression highlights that assortativity as the measure of the correlations between {degree} fluctuations (around the mean value) on two neighbouring nodes.
-In particular, if $A_{ij} = 1$, {the product}
+This expression highlights that assortativity as the measure of the fluctuations of the degrees of neighbouring nodes around the mean value $\mathbb{E}[k]$.
+In particular, if $A_{ij} = 1$, the product

-shows that edges for which, at both extremities $k_i>\text{E}[k]$ and $k_j>\text{E}[k]$ or, $k_i<\text{E}[k]$ and $k_j<\text{E}[k]$ contribute positively to the assortativity.
-However, edges for which $k_i<\text{E}[k]<k_j$ or $k_j<\text{E}[k]<k_i$ will contribute negatively.
-Therefore, the assortativity expresses the weighted balance between the number of edges for which both extremities have a degree under or over the mean and the number of edges for which the mean sits between the degree of each extremities.
+shows that for an edge connecting node $i$ to node $j$, if both $k_i>\mathbb{E}[\kappa]$ and $k_j>\mathbb{E}[\kappa]$ or, $k_i<\mathbb{E}[\kappa]$ and $k_j<\mathbb{E}[\kappa]$, the edge will contribute positively to the assortativity.
+However, edges for which $k_i<\mathbb{E}[\kappa]<k_j$ or $k_j<\mathbb{E}[\kappa]<k_i$ will contribute negatively to the assortativity.
+Therefore, the assortativity expresses the weighted balance between the number of edges for which both extremities have a degree under or over the mean degree at the end of a randomly chosen edge, and the number of edges for which this mean sits between the degree of the adjacent nodes.

-{We propose an alternative way to approach the assortativity and} define the probability $\Psi(K,\Delta)$, where, if $A_{ij} = 1$, $K = k_i+k_j$ and $\Delta = k_i - k_j$.
-This is the probability that the degrees of the nodes at the end of a randomly chosen edge sum to $K$, and differ by $\Delta$.
-This is given by
+Additionally, we propose an alternative way to approach the assortativity, beginning with defining the probability $\Psi(K,\Delta)$.
+This is the probability that the degrees of the nodes at either end of a randomly chosen edge sum to $K$, and differ by $\Delta$.
+That is, that for a randomly chosen edge, $\kappa + \nu = K$, and $|\kappa - \nu| = \Delta$.
+The probability $\Psi(K, \Delta)$ can be calculated from the adjacency matrix like so